 If you are an instructor and a student enrolled in your class is disruptive:

-- Make sure your syllabus notes your classroom management policy.
+- Make sure your syllabus notes your classroom management protocol.

 - Provide the student a warning for the first offense and keep documentation of the event, should it escalate.